bxparks/AceSegment/README.md

 * This library does not currently support daisy-chaining of the MAX7219 controller or the 74HC595 controller to create LED modules with more than 8 digits.
+* The `NumberWriter` class does not support floating point numbers.
+    * The primary reason is that I almost never use floating point numbers on embedded microcontrollers.
+Most embedded processors do not have hardware FPU, so floating point operations are implemented using software, which consumes significant amounts of memory and CPU cycles.
+    * The second reason is that floating point formatting is very complex.
+There are numerous options to consider.
+For example: left justified, right justified, left pad with space, left padding with zeros, right padding with space, right padding with zeros, specifying the number of digits after the decimal point, and formating using scientific notation.
+    * With so many different formatting options to consider, the easiest solution might be to defer this problem to the `vsnprintf()` function, to print to a string, then send that string out to the LED module.
+Except that on 8-bit AVR processors, the `vnsprintf()` function environments does not support floating point numbers.
+    * The other potential solution is to use the `Print::print()` function to print to a string buffer, such as the `PrintStr<N>` class in [AceCommon](https://github.com/bxparks/AceCommon), then print the string to the LED module.
+    * In any case, I think the code for printing floating point numbers should not go into the `NumberWriter` class, but into a new class called something like `FloatWriter`.
+The `FloatWriter` class con contain a `NumberWriter` object and build on top of it.

 <a name="License"></a>
 ## License